kdcouture/songr/README.md

 - 1: Navigate to the root folder of the project.
-- 2: Run > java -jar build/libs/songr-0.0.1-SNAPSHOT.jar < in the command line.
+- 2: Run > gradle bootRun < in the command line.

 ---
 ## Routes